Flavorful Bacon Potato Casserole

 • Scallions: Adds fresh contrast and visual appeal.

-Bacon, Potato, and Egg Casserole Recipe Pin it
+Bacon, Potato, and Egg Casserole Recipe Save

 Bacon, Potato, and Egg Casserole Recipe | delishdocket.com